-11 years on from his sold-out organ concert The Art of Fugue at KAF15, McVinnie returns to St Canice’s with a new programme of works for both piano and organ by JS Bach, whose Clavierübung III he recently recorded to great acclaim.
+11 years on from his sold-out organ concert The Art of Fugue at KAF15, McVinnie returns to St Canice’s with a new programme of works for both piano and organ by JS Bach, whose Clavier-Übung III he recently recorded to great acclaim.

-The programme features a wide range of pieces from Bach’s astonishing body of work, including the Italian Concerto, which McVinnie describes as a ‘riot for the fingers’, pieces from the Well Tempered Clavier, one of the great monuments of Western culture, and the Prelude and Fugue in E flat, which contains some of Bach’s most glorious writing.
+The programme features a wide range of pieces from Bach’s astonishing body of work, including the Italian Concerto, which McVinnie describes as a ‘riot for the fingers’, pieces from The Well-Tempered Clavier, one of the great monuments of Western culture, and the Prelude and Fugue in E flat, which contains some of Bach’s most glorious writing.

 Johann Sebastian Bach